Rachel de Montmorency: St. John the Evangelist

-St John's Church
+St. John's Church

-St John's Church, a Grade II listed building, is situated in Walham Green, Fulham, London.
+St. John's Church, a Grade II listed building, is situated in Walham Green, Fulham, London.
 The church, built in 1828, is a mixture of styles with a Georgian Chancel and pointed Gothic revival arches and windows.
-Rachel executed a single light window for the South Aisle in 1946, which depicts St George and another in the North Aisle area which depicts St John.
+Rachel executed a single light window for the South Aisle in 1946, which depicts St. George and another in the North Aisle area which depicts St. John.
 The original East window, a copy of Raphael's Transfiguration, blew out in a gale in the 1880s and was later replaced.
 Miles de Montmorency assisted Rachel with these windows.
-See photographs in gallery below.

 All Saints

 The foundation stone for the All Saints Church in Eastbourne, Sussex was laid in 1877.
 The church was rebuilt in 1929 after a disastrous fire.
-In 1961 a two-light Rachel de Montmorency designed window was added to the North Aisle area depicting St Martha and St Mary Magdalene.
+In 1961, a two-light Rachel de Montmorency designed window was added to the North Aisle area depicting St. Martha and St. Mary Magdalene.
 The window is in memory of Elsie Randall.

-St Michael and All Angels Church
+St. Michael and All Angels Church

-The present church of St Michael and All Angels of Jarvis Brook, Sussex was built in 1905 on a site given by Lord Abergavenny and designed by John Beaumont Tansley.
+The present church of St. Michael and All Angels of Jarvis Brook, Sussex was built in 1905 on a site given by Lord Abergavenny and designed by John Beaumont Tansley.
 Nugent Francis Cachemaille-Day remodelled the interior in 1935.
-There is a Christopher Webb 1936 East window and in 1950 Rachel de Montmorency was responsible for the first window in the South Nave.
+There is a 1936 east window modeled by Christopher Webb, and in 1950, Rachel de Montmorency was responsible for the first window in the South Nave.
 This window was installed in memory of Captain Charles Bunburby R.N, who was a sidesman and a member of the Parochial Church Council for many years.
-The window depicts St Nicholas, patron of sailors, who holds a ship.
-Below there is a lighthouse.
+The window depicts St. Nicholas, patron of sailors, who holds a ship; below, there is a lighthouse.
 The inscription reads "He bringeth them unto the haven where they would be".

-St Michael's Church
+St. Michael's Church

-Rachel de Montmorency completed a two-light window in 1960 depicting a Madonna & Child and a ship.
-This window is the second window in the South Nave area of the St Michael's Church in Little Horsted, Sussex.
-The church was restored by Sir George G Scott in 1862-63and has a font carved by Farmer and Brindley.
+Rachel completed a two-light window in 1960 depicting a Madonna & Child and a ship.
+This window is the second window in the South Nave area of the St. Michael's Church in Little Horsted, Sussex.
+The church was restored by Sir George G. Scott in 1862-63, and has a font carved by Farmer and Brindley.
 The church also has glass by Clayton and Bell and E. F. Brickdale.

-St Michael and All Angels Church
+St. Michael and All Angels Church

-Situated in Ocklynge, Eastbourne, Sussex, St Michael and All Angels Church was opened in 1901 and the Nave and Tower were finished in 1911.
+Situated in Ocklynge, Eastbourne, Sussex, St. Michael and All Angels Church was opened in 1901, and the Nave and Tower were finished in 1911.
 The church has an East window by James Powell and Sons, and Rachel completed a two-light North window in 1950.